Drive While Cancelled or Suspended

-The offence of drive whilst cancelled is committed by a person who drives a motor vehicle on a public road after their licence has been cancelled by the RMS (RTA).
+The offences of drive whilst cancelled and drive while suspended are committed by a person who drives a motor vehicle on a public road after their licence has been cancelled or suspended by Transport for NSW.

 Regardless of how bad your traffic record is, the court has a discretion whether to record a conviction against you for the offence.
 If the court decides not to record a conviction, you will not be disqualified from driving.
 Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.

 If the court decides to convict you of the offence, it will disqualify you for the automatic disqualification period unless it orders a shorter or longer period of disqualification (but not shorter than the minimum disqualification period).